-- (1) Includes consulting fees paid to NEOs. - (2) Other than the consulting fees and annual incentive compensation paid to Dr. Rui Feng, the amounts paid to the NEOs were in Canadian dollars and converted into US dollars using the average exchange rate as per Bank of Canada for the corresponding fiscal year. - (3) For fiscal 2021, all other compensation includes one-time special cash bonus paid to the NEOs from the break fee received from Guyana Goldfields Inc. ("Guyana Goldfields") - (4) Consulting fees are payable to Dr. Rui Feng for his services pursuant to a consulting agreement dated October 1, 2017.
+(1) Includes consulting fees paid to NEOs.

+(2) Other than the consulting fees and annual incentive compensation paid to Dr. Rui Feng, the amounts paid to the NEOs were in Canadian dollars and converted into US dollars using the average exchange rate as per Bank of Canada for the corresponding fiscal year.

+- (3) Consulting fees are payable to Dr. Rui Feng for his services pursuant to a consulting agreement dated October 1, 2017.
 The Board reviews and adjusts such fees annually.
-No compensation was paid to Dr. Rui Feng for his services as a director of the Company. - (5) On February 23, 2023, April 26, 2022, April 5, 2021, May 26, 2020 and November 11, 2020, the Company awarded RSUs that vest over a three-year period at a value of CAD\$4.08, CAD\$3.93, CAD\$6.40, CAD\$5.46 and CAD\$9.45 per unit, respectively. - (6) The Company has adopted IFRS 2 Share-based Payment to account for the issuance of Options to employees and non-employees.
+No compensation was paid to Dr. Rui Feng for his services as a director of the Company. - (4) On April 10, 2023, February 23, 2023, April 26, 2022 and April 5, 2021, the Company awarded RSUs that vest over a three-year period at a value of CAD \$5.28, CAD\$4.08, CAD\$3.93 and CAD\$6.40 per unit, respectively. - (5) The Company has adopted IFRS 2 Share-based Payment to account for the issuance of Options to employees and non-employees.
 The fair value of Options is estimated at the grant date using the Black-Scholes Option Pricing Model which requires the input of a number of assumptions.
 Although the assumptions used reflect Management's best estimates, they involve inherent uncertainties based on market conditions generally outside the control of the Company.
-The following summarizes the key assumptions used to calculate the fair value of each set of Options granted in each fiscal year ended March 31: - (7) Mr. Peng, Lichang was promoted to be the General Manager of China Operations, and Mr. Hong, Song was promoted to be the Deputy General Manager of China Operation in September 2022.
+The following summarizes the key assumptions used to calculate the fair value of each set of Options granted in each fiscal year ended March 31: - (6) Mr. Lon Shaver was promoted to President from Vice President in September 2023. - (7) Mr. Peng, Lichang was promoted to be the General Manager of China Operations in September 2022.
+Mr. Peng, Lichang was promoted to be the General Manager of China Operations during the fiscal year. - (8) Mr. Jonathan Hoyles was appointed as General Counsel of the Company in July 2023 and Corporate Secretary in October 2023.